cco35/sqlalchemy-challenge/README.md

 ## Conclusion

-This project provides valuable insights into the climate of Honolulu, Hawaii, and successfully implemented a Flask API for accessing the analyzed data.
+This project provides valuable insights into the climate of Honolulu, Hawaii, and successfully implemented a Flask API for accessing the analyzed data via the appropriate route.